sf-wdi-19-20/WDI21staging/OOP/readme.md

     	if (answer) {
     		return 'This flower smells amazing!';
     	} else {
-    		return 'What a noxoius weed!';
+    		return 'What a noxious weed!';
     	}
     };
 }